United States President's Commission on CIA Activities within the United States: Assassinations

-The assassination of President John F. Kennedy Had originally been investigated by the Warren Commission.
+The assassination of President John F. Kennedy had originally been investigated by the Warren Commission.
 Some of its elements, specifically the backward head snap seen in the Zapruder film and the possible presence of CIA operatives in Dallas, were addressed in the Rockefeller Commission.
 The commission also found evidence of CIA plans to assassinate Cuban President Fidel Castro, Dominican Republic President Rafael Trujillo, and mentions of Congolese President Patrice Lumumba and Indonesia's President Sukarno.

 Commission establishment

 Dick Cheney encouraged President Ford to create the commission, laying out four goals in a December 27, 1974, note: to examine the charges against the CIA, to avoid being "tarnished by controversy," to install "safeguards on intelligence" and to ensure the CIA's ability to operate was not inhibited.

 Ford appointed his vice president, Nelson Rockefeller, to head the commission.
 Future president and former governor of California Ronald Reagan was chosen as a member, along with former chairman of the Joint Chiefs of Staff General Lyman Lemnitzer.
 Dean Rusk turned down a membership request from the White House.
 Representative Samuel Stratton volunteered, but neither he nor any other members of Congress were selected.
-Generals Matthew Ridgeway and Maxwell Taylor were both considered, but Lemnitzer was chosen instead.
+Generals Matthew Ridgway and Maxwell Taylor were both considered, but Lemnitzer was chosen instead.
 The commission was established on January 4, 1975.

 In a dinner with New York Times executives and editors later that January, Gerald Ford revealed the issue of CIA assassination plots, sparking media and public interest in the subject and injecting it into the "Year of Intelligence."